Patan Sacred Sites

 Brief History: From the Middle Ages to the 16th C, the Kathmandu Valley was ruled by a King in Bhaktapur.
 In the 16th C. the kingdom was split into three, with Patan having a governor reporting to Bhakatpur and Kathmandu with its own king.
 The king started receiving blessings from the living Kumari goddess no earlier than the 17th C. There was a tradition of the goddess Kumari, but not of her as a living deity.
 In Newari tradition, all pujas must end with the Kumari puja, so perhaps that was the impetuous for the change.
 Kumari pujas are done in a secret place within the house and is for her as a form of Vajrayogini.

 Patan has fifteen main Buddhist monasteries.
 The Ratnakaram Vihar, is part of a Baha tradition monastery and is part of the complex that houses the Patan Kumari.
 The current Kumari was chosen three years ago and is a beautiful little girl.
 She is kept in a room on the first floor and tourists and the faithful can go up to be blessed by this ‘Living Goddess.’
 Her mother keeps watch outside the room to make sure she is safe.
 I was told that she does have tutors that come to her each morning so she is getting some education, but it must be difficult for her.
 She will lose her status as a goddess once she has her first menstrual cycle at which time she will be expected to resume normal life.
-But as a former Kumari, it really is never normal.
+But as a former Kumari, it is really never normal.
 A number of good studies have been made on the Kumaris and they can be found through any Google search.

 The adjacent monastery has 10 senior ‘asus’ – priests who rule the sangha and who ensure that all the daily rituals and rites are performed accurately.
-The monastery was moved to its present location after the palace in Durbar Square was enlarged; originally it was where the museum now is.
-When the sangha received permission to relocate the monastery the King said that all the members would be bajracharyas and that they should work in gold; many of the sangha are goldsmiths.
+The monastery was moved to its present location after the palace in Durbar Square was enlarged; originally it was where the city's museum now is.
+When the sangha received permission to relocate the monastery the King said that all the members would be bajracharyas and that they should work in gold; even today many of the sangha are goldsmiths.

 Once a year there is a ceremony in front of the Palace in Durbar Square with objects and images from the monastery.